emilyastranova/OpenTimeTracker/README.md

 [![License](https://img.shields.io/badge/license-GNU-blue.svg)](https://choosealicense.com/licenses/gpl-3.0/)

-OpenTimeTracker is a Python Flask-based open-source project designed for efficient time tracking and attendance management.
+OpenTimeTracker is a web-based open-source project designed for efficient time tracking and attendance management.
 It provides a user-friendly web interface for employees to log their in/out times, track working hours, and view attendance history.

 ## Features